-Industrial Electronics Technology: Associate of Applied Science
+Industrial Electronics Technology: Associate in Applied Science

 Power up your future.

 Pursue a degree in industrial electronics, and get the high-tech skills to always be in demand.

 It’s time to take charge of your future.
 Because everything runs on electronics these days, the career options are limitless.